Where is all the Paleo baby food?

 If babies need that much fat, most commercial baby food must be pretty fatty, right?
 Wrong!
 Our study found that less than 1% contained more than 2 grams of fat.
 Those fat sources were primarily dairy with some avocado.
 I was also surprised that less than 4% of the pouches contained meat, which is a great source of healthy fats for infants.
 And NONE of the ones containing meat disclosed the source, so it likely comes from animals raised in pens and fed organic grain.

-But I wondered, what if babies won’t eat meat and fat?
+Will babies eat meat and fat?

 So, what can you do?

 First, skip the baby food full of fruit.

 I know!
 I know!
 The pouches are super-convenient!
 And my little one loves them!
 Take a deep breath… fruit isn’t all bad, and I’m certainly not here to villainize it.
 From a nutrition perspective, some fruits contain high levels of vitamins and antioxidants.

 Just make sure to balance fruit with fat and protein.